 Change 12.6.5 RSNA policy selection in an IBSS as follows:

-To establish a connection with a peer STA, an RSNA enabled An IBSS STA that implements management frame protection shall use Table 12-6 (Robust management frame selection in an IBSS) and the values of the MFPC and MFPR valuesbits advertised in the RSNEs exchanged in the 4-way handshake initiated by the Authenticator of the STA with the larger MAC address to determine if the communication is allowed.
+To establish a connection with a peer STA, an RSNA enabled IBSS STAs that implements management frame protection shall use Table 12-6 (Robust management frame selection in an IBSS) and the values of the MFPC and MFPR valuesbits advertised in the RSNEs exchanged in the 4-way handshake initiated by the Authenticator of the STA with the larger MAC address to determine if the communication is allowed.
 M, and if so whether management frame protection is enabled when dot11RSNAProtectedManagementFramesActivated is set to 1.
 The STAs negotiate protection of Management frames when the both STAs set the Management Frame Protection Capable subfield to 1 during the 4-way handshake.
-An IBSS STA shall set the MFPC bit to 1 if dot11RSNAProtectedManagementFramesActivated is true and to 0 otherwise, and set the MFPR bit to 1 if dot11RSNAUnprotectedManagementFramesAllowed is false and to 0 otherwise.
 If either STA does not advertise an RSNE or does not advertise an RSN Capabilities field in an RSNE, this shall be treated as if its MFPC and MFPR bits were 0.
+If a 4-way handshake is not performed and a STA has not received an RSNE from a peer STA (e.g. it has not received a Beacon or Probe Response frame from the peer STA), it shall treat this as if the peer’s MFPC and MFPR bits were 0.
+An IBSS STA shall set the MFPC bit to 1 if dot11RSNAProtectedManagementFramesActivated is true and to 0 otherwise, and set the MFPR bit to 1 if dot11RSNAUnprotectedManagementFramesAllowed is false and to 0 otherwise. dot11RSNAProtectedManagementFramesActivated shall be true if dot11RSNAUnprotectedManagementFramesAllowed is false and shall not be true otherwise.

 In 12.6.15 delete “If enabled, management frame protection shall only be used as a required feature (MFPR) in an IBSS.”